nilshenrich/NetworkClient/README.md

 ## Example

 This repository contains a small example to show the usage of this package.
-It creates two client, one using unsecure TCP, the other using ecrypted and two-way-authenticated TLS (two-way authentication means, the client authenticates itself with a CA-signed certificate ad forces the server to also authenticate itself with his own CA-signed certificate).\
+It creates two client, one using unsecure TCP, the other using encrypted and two-way-authenticated TLS (two-way authentication means, the client authenticates itself with a CA-signed certificate ad forces the server to also authenticate itself with his own CA-signed certificate).\
 This program send two example messages to the server, one over the unencrypted TCP connection and the other over the encrypted TLS connection.
 It also prints received messages to the screen.

 ### Get certificates